Dwain-Daniel/milestone-3/README.md

 All other recipes will be listed on the home page.

-<h3>Deployment</h3>
+<h4>Deployment</h4>

-I used Heroku for the deployment of my app.
-To set up the local workspace for Heroku in the terminal window of GitPod I typed: pip3 freeze -- local > requirements.txt followed by python app.py > Procfile
+<li>I used Heroku for the deployment of my app.</li>
+<li>To set up the local workspace for Heroku in the terminal window of GitPod I typed: pip3 freeze -- local > requirements.txt followed by python app.py > Procfile
 I then needed to create a Heroku account and create a new app and select my region.
-The deployment method was 'Github'
+<li>The deployment method was 'Github'
-Click on the Connect to GitHub section in the deploy tab in Heroku.
+<li>Click on the Connect to GitHub section in the deploy tab in Heroku.
-Search your repository to connect with it.
+<li>Search for your repository to connect with it.
-When your repository appears click on connect to connect your repository with the Heroku.
+<li>When your repository appears click on connect to connect your repository with the Heroku.
-Go to the settings app in Heroku and go to Config Vars.
+<li>Go to the settings app in Heroku and go to Config Vars.
 Click on Reveal Config Vars.
-Enter the variables contained in your env.py file.
-These should be: IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME Push the requirements.txt and Procfile to repository.
+<li>Enter the variables contained in your env.py file.
+These should be: IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME
+<li>Push the requirements.txt and Procfile to repository.
-$ git add requirements.txt
+<li>git add . requirements.txt
-$ git commit -m "Add requirements.txt"
+<li>git commit -m "Add requirements.txt"
-$ git add Procfile
+<li>git add Procfile
-$ git commit -m "Add Procfile"
+<li> git commit -m "Add Procfile"
-Automatic deployment: Go to the deploy tab in Heroku and find Automatic deployments.
+<li>Automatic deployment: Go to the deploy tab in Heroku and find Automatic deployments.
 Click on Enable Automatic Deploys.
 By Manual deploy click on Deploy Branch.
 Heroku will receive my code from Github and host the app using the required packages.
 Click on Open app in the right corner of your Heroku account.
 The app wil open and the live link is available from the address bar.